-Out of these eight activities, those performed by the Rescue Committee were rescue, temporary storage, and emergency treatment.

-Currently, we are working in coordination with the disaster-stricken regions to organize and record the rescued objects to formulate a list of articles, and to perform a part of the conservation and restoration work.
-As the temporary storage facility we use is protracted, we are working in the environmental improvement (Figure 2).
-In addition, we are developing activities for research and utilization in order to impart the rescued pieces with the historical information required for them to be properly valued as cultural properties.
+Out of these 8 activities, those performed by the Rescue Committee were rescue, temporary storage, and emergency treatment.
+And currently, we are working in coordination with the disaster-stricken regions to organize and record the rescued objects to formulate a list of articles, and to perform a part of the conservation and restoration work (figure 9).
+In the upcoming period, we must attempt to include research and utilization in order to impart the rescued pieces with the historic information required for them to be properly valued as cultural properties.
+In the disaster-affected regions, efforts must be made toward the permanent storage of rescued objects, to return them to their proper places.